ghoulmann/cs-curriculum/year_1.rst

 * Write a proposal for a computer system that can solve a problem are satisfy a need;
 * analyze a technological innovation and evaluate its impact economic, political, cultural impact.
 * Recognize the ethical and social implications of computer use.
 (College Board)
-* Practice keyboarding
+* Practice keyboarding;
-* Demonstrate computer start-up and shut-down procedures
+* Demonstrate computer start-up and shut-down procedures;
 * Demonstrate the execution of an existing program in a text-based language
-* Explain the storage, retrieval, and deletion of programs.
+* Explain the storage, retrieval, and deletion of programs;
+* graphically and verbally differentiate between ohms, amps, volts;
+* Measure ohms, amps, volts.

 *Level 2*